smutindak/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 2- Program to print the alphabet in lowercase using putchar
 # 3- Program to print lowercase and uppercase on the same line using putchar
 # 5- Program to print single digits of base 10 starting from 0
+# 6- Print numbers 0-9 using putchar function and not using variable of type char